buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertyEnumerations/PEnum_AcquisitionMethod.md

 ## Items

 ### GPS
-Acquisition is made using GPS
+Acquisition is made using global positioning system (GPS)

 ### LASERSCAN_AIRBORNE
 Acquisition is made using Airborn Laserscanner